MIC-DKFZ/acvl_utils/readme.md

    - To improve an existing feature: improv_"feature name" (e.g. improv_sampler)
 2. Commit your changes
 3. Create a pull request
-   - Assign at least one reviewer to the pull request
+   - Assign at least one reviewer to the pull request.
+Do not always assign Fabian!

 ## How to review a pull request
 - Check the feature documentation